The Shabbat Leadership Training Seminar

-Birthright Israel and OneTable are partnering together to offer a new, immersive training program for North American madrichim designed to help you elevate your ability to transform Shabbat into a time of joy, reflection, and conversation – setting the stage to become a better, and more engaging, facilitator of Shabbat experiences on Birthright Israel trips.
+Birthright Israel and OneTable are partnering to offer an immersive training program for North American madrichim designed to elevate your ability to transform Shabbat into a time of joy, reflection, and conversation; while also helping you to become a better and more engaging facilitator of Shabbat rituals on Birthright Israel trips.

 Frequently Asked Questions

 What is the Shabbat Leadership Training Seminar?

 This virtual training program is for new and experienced Birthright Israel staff and will consist of three mandatory 2-hour workshops on Zoom.
 The sessions will give you the confidence and competence to create Shabbat experiences for your participants while elevating your own ability to transform Shabbat into a day of meaning and exploration—both in Israel and at home.

 As part of the program, you’re required to host a OneTable Shabbat dinner modeling what you’ve learned during the training sessions.
 You’ll need to act as a Shabbat host prior to the end of November 2022.

 When will the training sessions be offered?

 The Zoom workshops will take place in October/November 2022 (see exact dates/times below).
 To be considered for this training program, you must commit yourself to fully participating in all three sessions.
 Each workshop will be offered twice to provide flexibility in scheduling.
 You will have the option to choose the date/time of each session that works best for you.